redhat-developer/yaml-language-server/README.md

 - `yaml.schemaStore.url`: URL of a schema store catalog to use when downloading schemas.
 - `yaml.kubernetesCRDStore.enable`: When set to true the YAML language server will parse Kubernetes CRDs automatically and download them from the [CRD store](https://github.com/datreeio/CRDs-catalog).
 - `yaml.kubernetesCRDStore.url`: URL of a crd store catalog to use when downloading schemas.
 Defaults to `https://raw.githubusercontent.com/datreeio/CRDs-catalog/main`.
 - `yaml.customTags`: Array of custom tags that the parser will validate against.
-It has two ways to be used.
-Either an item in the array is a custom tag such as "!Ref" and it will automatically map !Ref to scalar or you can specify the type of the object !Ref should be e.g. "!Ref sequence".
-The type of object can be either scalar (for strings and booleans), sequence (for arrays), map (for objects).
+It has three ways to be used.
+A tag without a type, such as "!Ref", is treated as a scalar tag.
+A tag with a node type, such as "!Ref sequence", specifies the YAML node type that the tag is written on.
+A tag with a node type and return type, such as "!FindInMap sequence:string", also specifies the schema type that the tagged value evaluates to.
+Supported node types are scalar, sequence, and mapping.
+Supported return types are string, number, integer, boolean, null, array, and object.
+The return type aliases scalar, sequence, and mapping are accepted as string, array, and object.
 - `yaml.maxItemsComputed`: The maximum number of outline symbols and folding regions computed (limited for performance reasons).
 - `[yaml].editor.tabSize`: the number of spaces to use when autocompleting.
 Takes priority over editor.tabSize.
 - `editor.tabSize`: the number of spaces to use when autocompleting.
 Default is 2.